Lead

-Lead's toxicity became widely recognized in the late 19th century, although a number of well-educated ancient Greek and Roman writers were aware of this fact and even knew some of the symptoms of lead poisoning.
-Lead is a neurotoxin that accumulates in soft tissues and bones; it damages the nervous system and interferes with the function of biological enzymes, causing neurological disorders ranging from behavioral problems to brain damage, and also affects general health, cardiovascular, and renal systems.
+Lead is a neurotoxin that accumulates in soft tissues and bones.
+It damages the nervous system, interferes with biological enzymes, and can cause neurological disorders ranging from behavioral problems to brain damage.
+It also affects cardiovascular and renal systems.
+Lead's toxicity was noted by ancient Greek and Roman writers, but became widely recognized in Europe in the late 19th century.

 Physical properties

 Atomic

-A lead atom has 82 electrons, arranged in an electron configuration of [Xe]4f145d106s26p2.
-The sum of lead's first and second ionization energies—the total energy required to remove the two 6p electrons—is close to that of tin, lead's upper neighbor in the carbon group.
-This is unusual; ionization energies generally fall going down a group, as an element's outer electrons become more distant from the nucleus, and more shielded by smaller orbitals.

-The sum of the first four ionization energies of lead exceeds that of tin, contrary to what periodic trends would predict.
-This is explained by relativistic effects, which become significant in heavier atoms, which contract s and p orbitals such that lead's 6s electrons have larger binding energies than its 5s electrons.
-A consequence is the so-called inert pair effect: the 6s electrons of lead become reluctant to participate in bonding, stabilising the +2 oxidation state and making the distance between nearest atoms in crystalline lead unusually long.
+A lead atom has 82 electrons, with the electron configuration [Xe]4f145d106s26p2.
+The combined first and second ionization energies—the total energy required to remove the two 6p electrons—are similar to those of tin, lead's immediate neighbor above in the carbon group.
+This is unusual, as ionization energies typically decrease down a group due to the outer electrons being farther from the nucleus and more shielded by inner orbitals.
+However, the sum of the first four ionization energies of lead is higher than that of tin, contrary to periodic trends.
+This anomaly is explained by relativistic effects, which become significant in heavier atoms.
+These effects contract the s and p orbitals, giving lead's 6s electrons greater binding energies than its 5s electrons.
+This leads to the inert-pair effect, where the 6s electrons are less likely to participate in bonding.
+The result is stabilization of the +2 oxidation state and unusually long distances between nearest atoms in crystalline lead.

-Lead's lighter carbon group congeners form stable or metastable allotropes with the tetrahedrally coordinated and covalently bonded diamond cubic structure.
-The energy levels of their outer s- and p-orbitals are close enough to allow mixing into four hybrid sp3 orbitals.
-In lead, the inert pair effect increases the separation between its s- and p-orbitals, and the gap cannot be overcome by the energy that would be released by extra bonds following hybridization.
-Rather than having a diamond cubic structure, lead forms metallic bonds in which only the p-electrons are delocalized and shared between the Pb2+ ions.
-Lead consequently has a face-centered cubic structure like the similarly sized divalent metals calcium and strontium.
+Lighter carbon-group congeners of lead form stable or metastable allotropes with the tetrahedrally coordinated, covalently bonded diamond cubic structure.
+In these elements, the s- and p-orbital energy levels are close enough to allow mixing into four hybrid sp3 orbitals.
+In lead, however, the inert pair effect increases the separation between s- and p-orbitals so much that the energy gain from hybridization is insufficient to overcome this gap.
+Instead of a diamond cubic arrangement, lead forms metallic bonds in which only the p-electrons are delocalized and shared among Pb2+ ions.
+Consequently, lead adopts a face-centered cubic structure, similar to the divalent metals calcium and strontium.